 Police searching for NC girl who has been missing for over 2 weeks

-CONCORD, N.C. — Police are looking for 15-year-old Am Rivera who has been missing since Jan.
+CONCORD, N.C. — Police are looking for 15-year-old Amy Rivera who has been missing since Jan.
 18.

 Rivera is 5’2″ and weighs 120 pounds.